-As an emerging artist, Anne Jillet's work responds to the unique global positioning of the Far North Queensland region.
-Influenced by the weaving techniques of Northern Australia and the Pacific region, Jillet’s work incorporates natural materials alongside thigh-spun yarn and recycled fabrics.
+As an emerging artist, Anne Jillett's work responds to the unique global positioning of the Far North Queensland region.
+Influenced by the weaving techniques of Northern Australia and the Pacific region, Jillett’s work incorporates natural materials alongside thigh-spun yarn and recycled fabrics.
 Combining coiled basketry construction with textile techniques, her works are an exploration of color and form.
-Jillet credits Maryanne Tokome for her knowledge in Bilum making which has strongly influenced the development of the weaving technique.
+Jillett credits Maryanne Tokome for her knowledge in Bilum making which has strongly influenced the development of the weaving technique.